2012–2013 Ecuador–United Kingdom diplomatic crisis: Granting asylum

 On 14 August 2012, Ecuadorian President Rafael Correa said that Julian Assange's request for political asylum was being studied as of that date by the authorities of his country and that the case would be evaluated taking into account, among other things, the statements made by the affected party in which he denounces his possible extradition to the United States, where, if found guilty of other charges, he could be sentenced to the death penalty, and that the human rights and security and physical integrity of Assange must be guaranteed.

 On August 15, 2012, Ecuadorian Foreign Minister Ricardo Patiño - after a press conference- denounced that the British Government sent a note to the Ecuadorian ambassador in London, in which he had threatened to enter the diplomatic headquarters 'by force' to arrest Assange.
 The Ecuadorian Government described the situation as 'unfriendly'; the Government of David Cameron did not refer to it.
 A day later, Patiño made public the decision of his country's Government, in which Assange's request was granted, arguing Ecuador's sovereignty regarding the request and the moral obligation to guarantee the human rights of the accused.

-Threat of entry to the Ecuadorian embassy

-The day before the asylum was granted, the United Kingdom threatened to storm the Ecuadorian embassy in London to capture Julian Assange.